 During the reporting year, CADB continued to occupy offices on level 10 of 100 Market Street in Sydney.
-It is CADB's usual policy to conduct hearings in the capital city of the state of residence of a respondent in proceedings and CADB hires an appropriate venue interstate when necessary.
+It is CADB's usual policy to conduct hearings in the capital city of the state of residence of the respondent to an application and CADB hires an appropriate venue interstate when necessary.
 When feasible, hearings occur by telephone or video link.